Achilles Tendon Rupture, Pain & Surgery

 The best-possible therapy for your Achilles tendon

 Whether rupture, inflammation or calcification, Achilles tendon injuries and disorders are often painful and long-lasting.
-Thanks to our precise diagnostics, we offer you the best-possible treatment at Schoen Clinic.
-Depending on the type and severity of your symptoms, a full range of options are available, from conservative treatment such as an Achilles tendon bandage to Achilles tendon surgery.
+Thanks to our precise diagnostics, we can offer you the best-possible treatment at Schoen Clinic.
+Depending on the type and severity of your symptoms, a full range of options are available, from conservative treatment such as an Achilles tendon specific boots to treat an Achilles rupture without the need for an operation to Achilles tendon surgery or even reconstruction of a deficient Achilles tendon.

 Conservative Therapy without Surgery